Nanpasi/Nanpasi/README.md

   <img src='https://github.com/Nanpasi/Nanpasi/blob/main/banner_linkedin.png'>
 </p>

-<p align='center'><i><mark>“The flow of time is always cruel... its speed seems different for each person, but no one can change it...
-A thing that does not change with time is a memory of younger days...”</mark></i></p>
+<p align='center'><i>“The flow of time is always cruel... its speed seems different for each person, but no one can change it...
+A thing that does not change with time is a memory of younger days...”</i></p>

 # ℹ️ About me
 * **Computer Science** student (_2026/01_)